flathub/flathub/README.md

 ### Double Precision

 To compile Godot 4 with double precision, `org.godotengine.Godot.yaml` needs to be modified to include the appropriate flags.
-Under `Build Commands`, change all instances of `float=32` to `float=64`.
+Under `Build Commands`, change all instances of `precision=single` to `precision=double`.